About the Author

 May I ask a favor?

 If you enjoyed my book, or maybe you’re an author too, I need your help.
-As you know, so much of product merchandising these days revolves around customer ratings.
-Amazon (and others) blindly feed data into a complex algorithm.
-For new authors, it’s a perilous place to get established.
-I refuse to spike my ratings, even though I know other authors do, or more commonly, their publishers do.
+As you know, the online rating system is a perilous place to get established.
+I refuse to spike my ratings, even though I know other authors do—or more commonly, their publishers do.

 So, if you liked my book, please give it a 5-star rating on Amazon (or the site of your liking, such as Barnes & Nobel, Goodreads, Wattpad, ItascaBooks, etc.).
-If you didn’t like my book, feel free to ignore this message.
-Meaning, if you can’t bring yourself to give it all 5 stars (I totally understand), please don’t submit any rating, because the algorithms will simply bury the book in a tomb of mediocrity that no reader will ever find.
-I’m sure you understand how this all works and what I’m up against.
+If you can’t bring yourself to give it all 5 stars (I totally understand), feel free to ignore this message.

 On the behalf of artists everywhere, thank you for your help!